Intertwining connectivities for vertex-minors and pivot-minors: Preliminaries

-\paragraph{Vertex-minors and pivot-minors} For a graph $G$ and a vertex $v$ of $G$, let $G*v$ be the graph obtained by replacing $G[N_{G}(v)]$ with its complement.
-The operation obtaining $G*v$ from $G$ is called the \emph{local complementation} at $v$.
+\paragraph{Vertex-minors and pivot-minors} Note that for a graph $G$ and a vertex $v$ of $G$, the local complementation at $v$ replaces $G[N_{G}(v)]$ with its complement.
 A graph $H$ is \emph{locally equivalent} to a graph $G$ if $H$ can be obtained from~$G$ by applying a sequence of local complementations.
-A graph $H$ is a \emph{vertex-minor} of a graph $G$ if $H$ can be obtained from $G$ by applying local complementations and deleting vertices.
+Recall that a graph $H$ is a \emph{vertex-minor} of a graph $G$ if $H$ can be obtained from $G$ by applying a sequence of local complementations and deletions of vertices.